Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bbAGxhCSN8c.md

 ### Transcript

-> yeah were you serious about uh the drones in the last youtube video yeah definitely drones are coming you guys yeah yeah yeah yeah they're coming uh i will tell you the video last week can't wait to get you the drones
+> yeah were you serious about, the drones in the last youtube video yeah definitely drones are coming you guys yeah yeah yeah yeah they're coming, i will tell you the video last week can't wait to get you the drones